Enjoy a little light reading about the joy of being a mother and all the other wonderful benefits of becoming a parent!

-Your spouse may be at work and you may not get time to leave the house on a daily basis, which leaves your darling littles to be your companions.
+Your spouse could be at work and you may not get time to leave the house on a daily basis, which leaves your darling littles to be your companions.

 It’s actually lovely talking to your kids, you can really get to know them by spending that quality time together and chatting about anything and everything.

-Here are some questions to get to know your child’s heart if you need some conversation starters.
+Here are some questions to get to know your children’s heart if you need some conversation starters.

 “Having kids—the responsibility of rearing good, kind, ethical, responsible human beings—is the biggest job anyone can embark on.” —Maria Shriver